KarchinLab/probabilistic2020/doc/installation.rst

 Python Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the python package installation, all the required python packages for the probabibilistic 20/20 test will automatically be installed for you.
+We recommend use of python version 3.6, if possible.

 To install the package into python you can use `pip`.
 If you are installing to a system wide python then you may need to use `sudo` before the pip command.